-We harvested two medium supers of honey from two hives last year.
+I harvested two medium supers of honey from two hives last year.
 The weather last summer was the pits.
-This year we harvested about four medium supers of honey from maybe four hives.
+This year I harvested about four medium supers of honey from maybe four hives.
 This summer’s weather was incredible.
-We could have had truck loads of honey, but we didn’t because three colonies swarmed on us, two queens failed on us… and so on.
+I could have had truck loads of honey, but three colonies swarmed on me, two queens failed and so on.
 T’was a difficult year.
 A year that made me realize what I like about beekeeping and what kind of beekeeper I want to be.
 Here’s a hint: I like bees, not beekeeping.
 For instance, I like seeing this kind of thing when I pull out a frame:

-That’s a partially drawn frame of honey comb I saw while harvesting the last bit of honey from our hives today.
+That’s a partially drawn frame of honey comb I saw while harvesting the last bit of honey from my hives today.
 I only took about five medium frames in all.
 Most of the honey, like the capped honey in this frame, was left behind for the bees.

-For each of our seven hives, I moved the honey super above the inner cover (with a queen excluder underneath), so the bees will move the remaining honey down into the brood chamber.
+For each of my seven hives, I moved the honey super above the inner cover (with a queen excluder underneath), so the bees will move the remaining honey down into the brood chamber.
 That way they should have enough honey to get through the winter and I won’t have to feed them syrup before winter kicks in.

-We recently added three mated queens to some of our hives and splits.
-Here’s a quick video of us checking to see if a queen was released from her cage.
-The video ends with us looking at some foundationless frames in a honey super.
+There’s not much to see here, but here’s the deal: I recently added three mated queens to some of my hives and splits.
+Here’s a quick video of me checking to see if a queen was released from her cage.
+The video ends with me looking at some foundationless frames in a honey super.

-I didn’t post a video or photos of the actual requeening because we posted an instructive video of a requeening last year.
-You can watch it on YouTube if you like and then follow the link back to Mud Songs to read the original post for more detailed info.
-Here’s a semi-short story about requeening, Part 1: The candy plug in one of our queen cages was rock solid and the bees hadn’t eaten through it five days later when we checked on it, not even close.
-To prevent that from happening, we might spray the candy plug with some water before we install the next queen cage.
-I’m not sure if that’s recommended by the experts, but we rarely get consistent advice from the experts, anyway, so we’ll probably do it.
-Part 2: We’ve been told that the attendant bees should be removed from the queen cage before the cage is installed.
+Here’s a semi-short story about the requeening.
+Part 1: The candy plug in one of my queen cages was rock solid and the bees hadn’t eaten through it five days later when I checked on it, not even close.
+Part 2: I’ve been told that the attendant bees should be removed from the queen cage before the cage is installed.
 Supposedly in the commotion of being introduced, the attendant bees can get over excited and inadvertently sting or harm the queen.
-We’ve also been told not to worry about the attendant bees and just leave them in the cage with the queen.
-So that’s what we did and everything turned out fine.
+I’ve also been told not to worry about the attendant bees and just leave them in the cage with the queen.
+So that’s what I did and everything turned out fine.

-Our honey supers have a combination of foundationless frames, frames of drawn comb from last year (with and without foundation), and frames with untouched foundation.
+My honey supers have a combination of foundationless frames, frames of drawn comb from last year (with and without foundation), and frames with untouched foundation.

-Well, it looks like we’re going to get some honey this year after all, at least from one of our hives.
+Well, it looks like I’m going to get some honey this year after all, at least from one of my hives.
 I was led to believe that foundationless hives in the cold wet climate of St. John’s, Newfoundland — with its short, sometimes non-existent summers — wouldn’t produce extra honey for humans during the first year because much of the bees’ resources are funnelled into raising drones and then back-filling the drone comb before they have a chance to make extra honey in a honey super.
 So far that’s turned out to be true.
-We migrated all the foundationless frames into a single hive, Hive #2, and that hive hasn’t done much with its honey super.
-However, Hive #1, the hive that we transferred all the conventional frames in to, has filled its first honey super.
+I migrated all the foundationless frames into a single hive, Hive #2, and that hive hasn’t done much with its honey super.
+However, Hive #1, the hive that I transferred all the conventional frames in to, has filled its first honey super.
 Check out the video and I’ll tell you more about it later: